dbalsom/arduino_8088/README.md

 In theory the board could also support an 8086 CPU.
 Version 1.1 adds a connection for the 8086's BHE pin, which indicates the size of the current bus transfer.
 The cpu_server sketch and protocol still needs modification to support 16 bit data transfers and the longer queue length on the 8086.

+Please read all the notes in the next section before ordering/assembling parts.
+Failure to heed warnings will cause damage to your Arduino.

 # BOM
 - A compatible CPU.
 For best results, use a CMOS CPU such as a Harris 80C88, Oki 80C88, or NEC V20 CPU.
 Beware of counterfeits on eBay and other online vendors.
 A legitimate chip will not look shiny and new with perfect printing on it.